Bluetooth Phased-array Aided Inertial Navigation Using Factor Graphs: Experimental Verification: Results and discussion

 \subsection{BLE angular measurements and barometric pressure}

 The estimation results for position and attitude in the handover case to BLE angular measurements and barometric pressure are shown in \tabref{tab:angle_baro_rmse} and \figref{fig:error_plots_angle_baro}.
-Performance is generally comparable to the first case, but we observe slightly greater position uncertainty overall, with the ESKF affected the most.
-These differences can also be seen in the relevant RMSE values.
-Given that the range measurements are received at the same rate as the BLE measurements, whilst the barometer measurements are received at a rate of 2Hz, there will consequently be fewer measurements available.
-Furthermore, the updates will in general not be synchronised like those in the previous case.
+Performance is generally comparable to the first case, but we observe slightly greater position uncertainty after handover, with the ESKF affected the most.
+This can also be seen in the relevant RMSE values.
+The Down-position estimate in the problematic area of section 3 deteriorates a fair bit, possibly due to the fewer barometer measurements available coupled with increased rejection/de-weighting of BLE angular measurements.
+Furthermore, the updates from baro and BLE will in general not be synchronised like those in the previous case.
 Together, this may explain some of the more notable fluctuations in the estimation error in this case.